fommil/fpmortals/manuscript/backmatter.md

 Haskell compiles to native code, there is no virtual machine, but there is a garbage collector.
-A fundamental aspect of the runtime is that all parameters are **lazily evaluated** by default, i.e. evaluated when needed and cached, not strict like Scala.
+A fundamental aspect of the runtime is that all parameters are **lazily evaluated** by default.
+Haskell treats all terms as a promise to provide a value when needed, called a *thunk*.
+Thunks get reduced only as much as necessary to proceed, no more.
+This resembles how we would simplify a mathematical expression.

-A huge advantage of weak evaluation is that there are no stack overflows!
-It is as if all parameters were wrapped in `scalaz.Need` and `Trampoline`, but with much less overhead.
+A huge advantage of lazy evaluation is that it is much harder to trigger a stack overflow!
+It is as if all parameters were wrapped in `scalaz.Need` and `Trampoline`.
 A disadvantage is that there is an overhead compared to strict evaluation, which is why Haskell allows us to opt in to strict evaluation on a per parameter and per-module basis.

 Haskell is also nuanced about what strict evaluation means: a term is said to be in *weak head normal-form* (WHNF) if the outermost code blocks cannot be reduced